zsh-readable/zsh-readable/README.md

     git clone --origin=zsh-readable https://github.com/zsh-readable/zsh-readable/

+Then source the file `./zsh-syntax-highlighting.zsh` at the end of your `.zshrc` file:

+    echo 'source ~/zsh-readable/zsh-syntax-highlighting.zsh' >> ~/.zshrc

 In either case, your local repository will have a local branch called `bugfixes` which tracks the eponymous branch of the `zsh-readable/zsh-readable` repository.
 Note the remote is called `zsh-readable`, not `origin` as usual.